didsomeonecloneme/didsomeonecloneme.github.io/installation.md

 permalink: /installation/
 title: Installation \| Find malicious website clones
 image: /uploads/dscm_sm.png
-description: Here, you can find all the information about the installation of DSCM using your personal link.
+description: On this page you can find all the information about the installation of DSCM.
 Install DSCM to detect malicious clones of your website that are used in phishing attacks.
 ---

 # Installation